Gen Z healthcare in 2025: Expectations & trends

 Gen Z often self-prescribes and creates personalized health solutions using online resources.

 This doesn’t mean they avoid professional medical advice entirely, but rather that they take a more active role in managing their health.
-A significant trend within this DIY approach is the use of social media, particularly TikTok, for health advice.
+A significant trend within this DIY approach is using social media, particularly TikTok, for health advice.
 McKinsey states:

 Many Gen Zers also indicated their first step in managing behavioral-health challenges was going to TikTok or Reddit for advice from other young people, following therapists on Instagram, or downloading relevant apps.